AlexandraPapadaki/ObjectLocalization_felice_new/README.md

-# Object detection and localization code int he context of FELICE
+# Object detection and localization code in the context of FELICE based on:

 EPOS: Estimating 6D Pose of Objects with Symmetries